eariassoto/go-fsm-generator/README.md

-# go-fsm-generator
+# scxml_fsm_generator
-This program generates finite states machines from XML files.
+This library generates finite states machines from XML files.
 It parses the description of a finite state machine and generates the proper Go code for the state machine.

 The generator will not provide you boilerplates for the callbacks described in the SCXML.
 The user ought to implements those callbacks under the same package.